tpsnugget/tic-tac-toe/README.md

 -   Cells are only updated once per click, but clicking on a cell a second time
 -   still increments i which can cause an O to be displayed instead of an X the
 -   next time a blank cell is clicked

+# Version 6
+- Update i only when a cell is updated
+- Done.
+And it seemed pretty easy.
+Does not seem to have caused any issues.